Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 - For very high usage, self-hosting can save money in the long run.
 But the general point stands: at large scale, owning the means of generation can be more cost-efficient.

-- There’s a middle ground: using cloud infrastructure but on a rental basis (e.g. spinning up your own instances on AWS/GCP to run LLaMA).
-In this case, you’re paying for GPU hours.
-If you keep the GPUs busy close to 24/7 with generation, the effective token cost can approach the theoretical hardware cost.
-If the GPUs sit idle much of the time, then you’re better off sticking to API where you only pay for what you use.
+There’s a middle ground: using managed cloud services like AWS Bedrock (which offers pay-per-token access to Claude, Llama, and other models) or spinning up your own instances on AWS/GCP to self-host open-source models like LLaMA.
+With Bedrock, you get the convenience of pay-per-use pricing similar to direct APIs, but with additional enterprise features like VPC integration and data residency controls.
+For self-hosting on cloud infrastructure, you’re paying for GPU hours—if you keep the GPUs busy close to 24/7 with generation, the effective token cost can approach the theoretical hardware cost.
+If the GPUs sit idle much of the time, then you’re better off sticking to usage-based API pricing where you only pay for what you use.

 Another consideration is rate limits and scaling.
 Many API providers have request quotas.
 For example, OpenAI’s GPT-4o has tiered limits up to 10,000 requests per minute and 30M tokens per minute for top enterprise plans.
 These are quite high, but a large call center or voice assistant platform needs to be mindful of them.

-When choosing an LLM for enterprise, it’s not just about model quality - deployment considerations like infrastructure, data security, compliance, and scalability are equally important.
+Selecting an LLM for enterprise deployment involves more than just model quality; infrastructure, data security, compliance, and scalability are equally critical considerations.

 Cloud-based APIs (OpenAI, Anthropic, Google, etc.):